nanotaboada/python-samples-fastapi-restful/README.md

-# Sample RESTful API with Python 3 and FastAPI
+# 🧪 RESTful API with Python 3 and FastAPI

 ## Status